Neeedrose/MultiStrap/README.md

 ###  Prerequisites

-Before getting started with MultiStrap, ensure your runtime environment meets the following requirements:
+If you are going to run it as a .py file, ensure your runtime environment meets the following requirements:

 - **Programming Language:** Python
 - **Package Manager:** Pip